WebPredict/angular-2-interview-questions/README.md

 **What is an async pipe?**

-A: an impure pipe that accepts a promise or observable as input and eventually returns emitted values.
+A: An impure pipe that accepts a promise or observable as input and eventually returns emitted values.

 **What kind of data can be used with async pipe?**

-A: stateful, asynchronous
+A: Stateful, asynchronous

 **What types of pipes are supported in Angular 2?**